 Gas hedging transactions would be undertaken pursuant to an International Swap Dealers Association (“ISDA”) Master Agreement.
 As CDWR may be aware, the ISDA Master is used internationally for undertaking financial swap transactions.
 A form of the ISDA Master is attached as Exhibit 3-B. Like the EEI Master, execution and delivery of the ISDA Master would not obligate either party to enter into a commodity transaction, but would facilitate not only the proposed gas swap currently under consideration, but also other future financial transactions.
 Each such transaction would be the subject of a separate confirmation letter.

 Hourly Demand-Response Program.
 Enron proposes to develop and assist CDWR in implementing an hourly demand-response program whereby aggregated customer load would be repurchased by the California ISO at hourly market prices.
 This variation on voluntary curtailment programs would provide incentives for greater customer participation during the hours power is most needed and most expensive.
 Current programs rely too heavily on individual customer commitments to reduce demand for super-peak power in advance.
 Such commitments are difficult for the vast majority of customers, and this difficulty has limited participation in past voluntary curtailment programs.
+Under this program Enron has the potential to create up to 400 MW of on peak capacity this summer, and in excess of 1000 MW by summer 2002, total market participation could easily be 2 to 3 times this level.

 A combination of encouraging the aggregation of customer loads, the installation of state-of-the-art metering equipment, and the provision of proper market price signals should provide the incentives and the means for many of these non-participating customers to voluntarily reduce consumption and sell back to the ISO all or a portion of their hourly priced load.